Before Your Massage

 - After you undress, you will lie down on the massage table with the sheet over you.
 The massage table is padded and has a special face rest.
 You usually start face down.
 You might have a few minutes to relax.
 Take deep breathes and clear your mind – listen to the music.

-- During your massage, the therapists will say, “turn, lift your arm, lift your leg, or take a deep breathe” when you need to.
+- During your massage, the therapists will say, “turn, lift your arm, lift your leg, or take a deep breathe” necessary.
 Ask any questions you might have.

 - It is important to tell your therapist what you like or do not like.
-If he or she is using too much pressure, let then know right away.
-Remember that they are students and each person has their own likes and dislikes.
+If he or she is using too much pressure, let them know right away.
+Remember that they are students and each person is unique.
 There is no way for the therapist to known what you are feeling.

 - On a scale from 1 to 10, where 1 is gentle and 10 is painful, the massage therapist should use pressure between 4 and 8.
-Even so, you have to tell your therapist what feels right to you.
+Even so, it is imperative that you tell your therapist what feels right to you.

 - You may feel more comfortable talking during your massage.
-If so, go ahead and talk or ask questions.
-If you would rather just close your eyes and relax, that’s fine too.
-It is all right to sigh or breathe deeply during a massage.
+If so, feel free to talk or ask questions.
+If you would rather just close your eyes and relax, that is also welcomed.
+It is alright to sigh or breathe deeply during a massage.
 Taking deep breaths helps you to relax, which makes the massage more effective.

 - Areas of your body will only be exposed when the therapist is working on them.
 Otherwise, most of your body will be covered.
 Your genital areas will be covered at all times during the treatment.